novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-156.md

 It was a clear acknowledgment that she was indeed Lee Hyun-woo's girlfriend.

-"Still, the director...
+"Still, director...
 Ah-young, what should I call you?"

 "Call me whatever you feel comfortable with."